-According to the 2020 Humanitarian Response Plan, a total of 6 million people are in urgent need of food assistance across Zimbabwe both in rural and urban areas.
-In addition, 1.5 million small holder farmers are in need of season- sensitive emergency crop and livestock input assistance.
+According to the 2020 Humanitarian Response Plan, a total of 6 million people were in urgent need of food assistance across Zimbabwe both in rural and urban areas.
+In addition, 1.5 million small holder farmers were in need of season- sensitive emergency crop and livestock input assistance.

 COVID-19 containment measures, in particular lockdowns, have severe socio-economic consequences.
 It is expected that the drastic loss of livelihoods will trigger a sharp increase in food insecurity across the country.
-WFP internal analysis forecasts that food insecure people will rise to 3.3 million from 2.2 million in urban areas, and to 5.3 million from 3.7 million in rural areas from October to December 2020.
+WFP internal analysis forecasted that food insecure people would rise to 3.3 million from 2.2 million in urban areas, and to 5.3 million from 3.7 million in rural areas from October to December 2020.

 According to the WFP September food security update, prices of basic food commodities in Zimbabwean dollars (ZWL) terms continued their upward trend, but it has stabilized to around 10 per cent monthly increase in comparison to over 30 per cent reported before June 2020.
 The relative stable price trends in ZWL terms is in line with stabilized foreign exchange rates.
 The annual inflation declined for a third consecutive month: from 838 per cent in July to 761 per cent in August and was pegged at 659 in September 2020.
 This downward trend is also reflected in food inflation which decreased from 977 per cent in July to 761 per cent in August and pegged at 724 per cent in September 2020.